 This activity is designated to address the following core and team competencies: Patient Care, Medical Knowledge, Practice-based learning, and interprofessional collaboration.

-- Understand the potential safety issues associated with office-based venous surgery.
+- Identify the potential safety issues associated with office-based venous surgery

-- Choose the best therapy for the eradication of secondary venous clusters with stab phlebectomy, powered phlebectomy, & foam sclerotherapy.
+- Select the best therapy for the eradication of secondary venous clusters with stab phlebectomy, powered phlebectomy, and foam sclerotherapy

-- Manage incompetent perforating veins & venous ulcers in the office.
+- Explain how to manage incompetent perforating veins and venous ulcers in the office

 In support of improving patient care, Ciné-Med is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.